zeelmistry/me/week4/readme.md

 -> ultimatley it opens the file and defines a certain amount as 0.
 This then counts the specific line and everytime it does it adds to the amount.
 This then creates a file with the string amount.

 Wordnik Api came in however there is another issue around the amount of students that can use the code.

+Laser.pew file is not being created.
+Not sure why thats the case.
+---> found out that the file was outside the folder.
+Had to move it in to complete it.